 After the departure of the Yuan-Mongol the Tai up-scaled their attacks on upper Burma, this caused greater social and economic disruption than the Chinese invasions.
 This threw Burma into a period of crisis which eventually led to the founding of the Ava dynasty 1359 A.D. – 1368 A.D., which became the main capital.
 The Tais struck upper Burma once more in 1362 A.D. when Narathu of Pinya became allies of the Tai invaders aiming to destroy rival Sagaing.
 Narathu was taken captive and taken back by his Tai allies.

 Thadominpaya a Burmese nobleman seized control of what was left and moved the centre of operations to the Irrawaddy and Myitnge rivers where they join, there,in 1365 he founded the royal capital of Innwa (Ava), and was the capital of Burma for three hundred and sixty years.
-It was during this period that Buddhist art excelled, most Buddha statues were gilded, some inlaid with gems or glass mosaics, others dressed in royal attire and wearing a crown and referred to as a Jambhupati Buddha.
+It was during this period that Buddhist art excelled, most Buddha statues were gilded, some inlaid with gems or glass mosaics, others dressed in royal attire and wearing a crown and referred to as a Jambhupati style Buddha statue.

 To read more about this period in this in-depth historical article by Jon Fernquest